taylorjg/sudoku-buster/README.md

   * Try to position the puzzle roughly within the guides
   * Ensure the puzzle is in focus
   * Ensure the puzzle is straight (not wonky or warped)
-  * Try to avoid shadows on the image
+  * Try to avoid shadows
-* You can tap the webcam to cancel the scanning and stop the webcam
+* You can tap the webcam to cancel scanning and return to the start
-* Tap the solution to start the webcam again to scan another Sudoku puzzle
+* Tap the solution to return to the start

 # Query Params